 Interdisciplinary Team Planning

 You are the most important member of our team.
-You will be supported by physiatrists, rehab nurses, care coordinators, physical therapists, occupational therapists, speech therapists, recreational therapists, dietician, psychologist, a hospital chaplain and, if you like, your family.
+You will be supported by physiatrists, rehab nurses, care coordinators, physical therapists, occupational therapists, speech therapists, recreational therapists, dietitian, psychologist, a hospital chaplain and, if you like, your family.